Informal and Privatized Transit: Incentives, Efficiency and Coordination: Introduction

-To capture driver competition and its effect on their route choice decisions, we use a non-atomic congestion game in which congestion reflects the impact of service over or under-provision on rider and driver payoffs, rather than physical road congestion.
+To capture driver competition and its effect on their route choices, we use a non-atomic congestion game in which congestion reflects the impact of service over or under-provision on rider and driver payoffs, rather than physical road congestion.
 To capture rider queuing and waiting delays, we adapt Vickrey's seminal bottleneck model of peak-period congestion~\citep{vickrey1969congestion} to our informal transit setting.
 A key departure from the standard bottleneck model is that a route's service capacity is not fixed exogenously, but emerges endogenously from drivers’ profit-maximizing route choices.
 In this sense, the rider-side problem of our framework can be viewed as a \emph{bottleneck model with endogenous service capacities}.
 By jointly capturing both driver competition and rider delays in a unified framework, our model is sufficiently rich to capture the key operational features of informal and privatized transit systems, yet tractable enough to admit closed-form solutions and isolate the core forces at play.
 We thus view the \emph{formulation} of our model as a central contribution.

-For the above model, in Section~\ref{sec:poa-bounds}, we derive price of anarchy (PoA) guarantees under both cumulative driver profit and rider welfare objectives, where rider welfare is measured by the total number of riders served by the informal transit system.
-Our PoA bounds quantify the worst-case ratio (over problem instances) between the optimal and equilibrium outcomes, thereby capturing the performance loss in terms of cumulative driver profits or rider welfare due to drivers' selfish route choices.
+For this model, in Section~\ref{sec:poa-bounds}, we derive price of anarchy (PoA) guarantees under both cumulative driver profit and rider welfare objectives, where rider welfare is measured by the total number of riders served by informal transit, a central policy objective in transit planning.
+Our PoA bounds quantify the worst-case ratio (over problem instances) between the optimal and equilibrium outcomes, thereby capturing the performance loss due to drivers' selfish route choices.
 In particular, we establish \emph{tight} PoA bounds of $2$ for cumulative driver profit and $1 + \frac{p_{\max}}{p_{\min}}$ for rider welfare, where $p_{\min}$ and $p_{\max}$ are the minimum and maximum per-rider profits across routes.
-To our knowledge, these constitute the first PoA bounds for informal or privatized transit systems.
-Central to establishing these results is a closed-form characterization of the equilibrium relationship between driver supply and rider demand served by informal transit on each route, whose monotonicity and concavity properties underpin the PoA guarantees.
-Overall, these guarantees demonstrate that decentralized, self-interested driver decisions can result in \emph{bounded yet substantial inefficiencies} in both cumulative driver profit and rider welfare.
+To our knowledge, these constitute the first PoA bounds for informal transit systems and demonstrate that selfish driver decisions can result in \emph{bounded yet substantial inefficiencies} in both objectives.